 The wells have depths between 25 and 73 metres.
-A well's speed of flow can be up to 1,363 square metres per day, or 250 US gallons per minute.
+A well's speed of flow can be up to 1,363 cubic metres per day, or 250 US gallons per minute.

 - About flowing artesian wells (Province of BC) PDF file (2 MB)

 - Open VanMap for locations of artesian water wells and surrounding well drilling advisory areas

 - Secure a permit.
 A building permit has a geotechnical and potentially a hydrogeological component.
 The permit includes a report, schedule, and the requirement of a geotechnical engineer.